ciscodocs/ltrent-2008-clemea25/docs/lab2b_control_policy.md

     **Stockholm-Branch**, as policy is applied in **<font color="green">outbound</font>** direction.
 Once **Stockholm-Branch** is selected from **Outbound Site List**, we select **Add**.
 So configuration of the direction is saved under control policy like below.
     ![Adding VPN List](./assets/S-2b-figure-22.png){ .off-glb .small }
-17. Now configure the policy name and description with **scenario-2**.
+17. To complete the control policy setup, configure the policy name and description.
+Enter **<font color="green">scenario-2</font>** as the name and description.
     ![Adding VPN List](./assets/S-2b-figure-23.png){ .off-glb .small }